slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/02-eligible-countries/en.md

 ### Pacific overseas territories<a name="overseas"></a>

-Partners in regional consortia may include institutions in overseas territories located in the Pacific Islands.
+Institutions from the following non-ACP islands and territories in the Pacific are eligible apply for funds from the BID programme as part of a [regional partnership](../eligibility#regional), provided that they meet other [eligibility requirements](../eligibility).

 + American Samoa
 + French Polynesia